oracle/weblogic-kubernetes-operator/site/traefik.md

 More information about the Traefik Ingress controller can be found at: [https://docs.traefik.io/user-guide/kubernetes/](https://docs.traefik.io/user-guide/kubernetes/)

-Traefik will expose two `NodePorts` that allow access to the Ingress itself and to the Traefik admin UI.
+Traefik will expose two `NodePorts` that allow access to the Ingress itself and to the Traefik Web UI.
 The ports are controlled by these settings in the domain inputs YAML file:

 ```
 # Load balancer web port